Child safety on Roblox: Moderation and safety updates

-In October 2020, Roblox said the company employed 1,600 full-time employees dedicated to moderating content.
-In 2024, it was reported that the platform had 3,000 moderators.
+In October 2020, the Roblox Corporation reported employing approximately 1,600 full-time employees dedicated to content moderation.
+By 2024, the number of moderators on the platform had increased to around 3,000.
 Roblox allows parents to disable in-app microtransactions and limit which games their children can play.
 Roblox developers are required to fill out a questionnaire which will determine the game's maturity rating, ranging from "minimal" to "restricted", which are only available to users who have verified they are at least 17 years old through government-issued ID.

 On November 6, 2024, Roblox made an announcement to their developer forum that "social hangouts", specifically experiences meant for socialization rather than playing games, and games that allowed for users to draw on 2D canvases would no longer be allowed for users under 13.
 Developers would also need to designate their games as meant for users under 13, otherwise their games would no longer be accessible to those users.
 These restrictions were planned to take effect in 2025.

 On November 18, 2024, Roblox announced that they would be implementing new safety features for children under 13 set to take effect in the first quarter of 2025.
 Specifically, they added new parental controls options that would block direct messaging to children outside of games, by default automatically blocking of direct messages in and outside of experiences to users under 13.
 They also reimplemented "experience guidelines" as "content labels" that parents could use with parental controls settings to regulate the content their child was allowed to see.
 By default, users under 9 were only allowed to access "minimal" and "mild" experiences, whereas "moderate" experiences would require parental consent.

 In May 2025, Roblox hired Dr. Elizabeth Milovidov, a former Lego Group executive, to lead parental advocacy in the company.
 On July 17, 2025, Roblox announced that they would be reworking their friends list feature to consist of "connections" and "trusted connections".
 Players linked with a trusted connection would have chat filters removed between each other, specifically in hopes that users would be less likely to leave Roblox for platforms they did not moderate, but could only be accessed after using an AI-based age verification system using facial recognition.
 If the user's age could not be determined with high confidence after a facial scan, the platform would ask for the ID of the user or their parent.
 Teens who pass the age test would be able to add anyone aged 13 through 17 as a trusted connection without restriction, though users over 18 years old would need to use a QR code or phone number to add verified teen users.